thingsapart/EBB-pwm-peristaltic-stepper/README.md

 # PWM-controlled peristaltic pump driver using a BTT EBB36, based on the [Realta Scope Tech EBBfocuser](https://github.com/RealtaScopeTech/Realta-EBBfocuser).

-Connect PWM output to a pin on the EBB36 - the default pin is PB9 in the middle of the Probe connector but this can be changed when compiling the firmware.
-The PWM frequency determines the stepper's rotation speed and thus the pump output.
+Connect a PWM output on your main device to a pin on the EBB36 to control a stepper motor (constant velocity only currently) - this is useful for example to control a stepper for a peristaltic pump using PWM.
+The default EBB36 input pin is PB9 in the middle of the Probe connector but this can be changed when compiling the firmware.
+The output PWM duty cycle on the main device determines the stepper's rotation speed and thus the pump output.

 The maximum stepper revolutions/second and other settings are configurable both in the firmware and via [G-Codes](https://github.com/thingsapart/EBB-pwm-peristaltic-stepper/tree/main/Arduino#list-of-accepted-commands) if they are enabled at build time.